How do I get involved with Pro Bono Partnership of Atlanta?

 We handle a wide range of transactional legal matters including corporate, real estate, contracts, intellectual property, employment, tax and technology.

+We also have a Learning Center with articles, webcasts and workshops covering a wide range of legal issues that impact our nonprofit clients.
+We are often in need of volunteer attorneys to prepare and present these educational materials.
 Our matters range in complexity and time commitment, but most are discrete and manageable (requiring 5-15 hours).
-Our attorneys will work with you to find an opportunity that is a good fit.
+Our staff attorneys will work with you to find an opportunity that is a good fit.

 Who are Pro Bono Partnership of Atlanta’s clients?